kendyl93/ReactRedux/README.md

 # ReactRedux

-TODO:

-1. integrate .eslintrc, .prettierrc
+# Run the app

+In order to run the app follow these steps:

+1. Make sure you are in a root folder and run `npm install`
+2. Run the app typing `npm run start`

 ### Selected packages installed reason:

+I decided to describe in a short sentence why some packages are included in the project.

-- [husky](https://github.com/typicode/husky) - needed to run pre-commit tests
+- **Husky** - needed to run pre-commit tests
+- **Eslint** - to show errors/warnings in the code - rules can be modified in `.eslintrc`
+- **Prettier** - to format the code - rules can be modified in `.prettierrc`

+### TODO: